Investors seen warming to share issues as bond fashion fades

 By Elzio Barreto and Kylie MacLellan and Olivia Oran

-HONG KONG/LONDON/NEW YORK After a year marked by strong demand for selected bonds, investor fashion looks set to switch back to equities next year on the back of more positive macro-economic prospects.
+HONG KONG/LONDON/NEW YORK, Dec 21 After a year marked by strong demand for selected bonds, investor fashion looks set to switch back to equities next year on the back of more positive macro-economic prospects.

 Some investment bankers will welcome the change.

 "In the last year there has been a real aversion to risk.
-I think you are going to see that revert to a more constructive ... demand for risk," said Joe Reece, global head of ECM at Credit Suisse CSGN.VX.
+I think you are going to see that revert to a more constructive ... demand for risk," said Joe Reece, global head of ECM at Credit Suisse.

 "We are going to see an increase in demand from investors for equity which will significantly benefit issuers and enable the calendar (of deals) to be expanded," Reece said.